 The Cost of Progress

 Welcome back to part two of our series High Risk, No Reward on the Trinity test site and its impact on New Mexicans.
 You can find part one here.
-Read more about Rachel’s work on Inkstick Media here
+Read more about Rachel’s work on Inkstick Media here.

 Taken as a story of human achievement, and human blindness, the discoveries in the sciences are among the great epics. — Robert Oppenheimer